 West Allegheny High School has partnered with Robert Morris University to offer concurrent enrollment programs that allow students the opportunity to earn college credits through courses taught at the high school by West Allegheny teachers.
-The Early College in High School Academy (ECIHSA) offers seven Programs - fast track to Bachelors Degrees in Business Administration, Cybersecurity, Early Childhood Education, Engineering, Special Education and Certificates in Business and Cybersecurity Fundamentals.
-In total, West Allegheny provides the opportunity through 24 high school courses for students to complete up to 29 RMU courses allowing for up to 85 RMU credits to be earned through concurrent enrollment.
+The Early College in High School Academy (ECIHSA) offers seven Programs - six fast track to Bachelors Degrees in Business Administration, Cybersecurity, Early Childhood Education, Engineering, Special Education, Criminal Justice/Pre-Law and a General Studies program.
+In total, West Allegheny provides the opportunity through 35 high school courses for students to complete up to 43 RMU courses allowing for up to 134 RMU credits to be earned through concurrent enrollment.

-Business/Business Administration
+Business Administration